synthetics.check.run span

 - Screenshot URLs in spansScreenshot stored in R2, URL embedded directly in the OTel span.
 Pull up visual evidence from inside Grafana, your runbook, or a PagerDuty alert.

 - W3C trace propagationtraceparent injected into browser check HTTP requests.
-Your backend picks it up — synthetic check and backend trace become one distributed trace.
+Your backend picks it up, so synthetic check and backend trace become one distributed trace.

 - TLS contextCertificate expiry, issuer chain, fingerprint, and TLS handshake duration emitted as span attributes on every HTTPS check.